Skip to Main Content

 How to estimate the cost of insurance

-Ultimately, the goal of home insurance is to help you rebuild your home and replace your personal property after a covered claim.
+Ultimately, the goal of home insurance is to restore your home and property to a pre-loss state.
 The best way to estimate your home insurance cost is by getting an accurate account of how much coverage you need in the event of a total loss and evaluating your level of risk.
 To calculate how much coverage you need, you will need the following information:

-• Estimate the replacement cost value (RCV) of your home
+• The replacement cost value (RCV) of your home

-• Estimate the replacement cost of any detached structures on your property, such as sheds, fences and garages
+• The replacement cost of any detached structures on your property, such as sheds, fences and garages

-Next, take a look at what additional risk can impact your home.
-These risks can take the form of liability concerns or potential physical hazards.
-Reviewing coverage concerns with your agent, along with estimates of the values noted above, will help you get an accurate estimate of homeowners insurance from multiple carriers.
+Next, consider other risks like liability concerns or potential physical hazards.
+Reviewing coverage concerns with your agent, along with estimates of the values noted above, will help an insurer produce a more accurate estimate for you when requesting quotes.

 Keep in mind